lighthousemontessori/lighthousemontessori.github.io/index.md

 ----------

 <p style="font-size: 1.2em;">
 We are an all year, all day Montessori primary school with all day access to our outside environment.
 For children enrolling that are under the age of 4 dismissal is at 3:30 pm.
-Once 4 years of age children are welcome to enroll in the 3:30 - 6 pm time slot.
+Once 4 years of age, children are welcome to enroll in the 3:30 - 6 pm time slot.
 We are one AMI Montessori trained Head of School, one AMS Montessori trained lead teacher, three assistants, twenty-five children, and a community of parents, volunteers, and alumni!
 </p>

 What we believe